hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 situation SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value [TBD].

+## Recommendation for Primary / Secondary relationships

+Primary and secondary authoritative servers for a zone that are not being run by the same operational staff and/or using the same software and configuration must take into account the potential differences in NSEC3 iteration support.

+Operators of secondary services should advertise the parameter limits that their servers support.
+Correspondingly, operators of primary servers need to ensure that their secondaries support the NSEC3 parameters they expect to use in their zones.
+To ensure reliability, after primaries change their iteration counts, they should query their secondaries with known non-existent labels to verify the secondary servers are responding as expected.

 # Security Considerations

 This entire document discusses security considerations with various